MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 **This workshop is a work in progress.
 Please check back later for the finished product.
 Target completion date: October 27, 2020**

 This workshop will discuss approaches and guidelines for creating map figures for academic books and journals.
-We'll use QGIS to illustrate one workflow in a graphical GIS.
-This general workflow can be applied to other graphical GIS programs or even programming environments.
+I will use **QGIS 3.14** to illustrate one workflow in a graphical GIS.
+This general workflow can be applied to other graphical GIS programs or even non-map figures.

 ## Prerequisites
 In this workshop, I will assume you have an introductory understanding of: